 Counties should not reject a sale from the study on the sole basis of it being extreme.
 Sales identified as extreme could indicate that the sale needs additional verification.
 Extreme sales could be the result of an error on the eCRV, a physical change to the property, or a processing error.

 Summary of Extreme Sale Use

-Trend Calculations Ratios Assessment Statistics Preliminary Stage Preliminary extremes excluded Preliminary extremes not excluded Preliminary extremes excluded Final Stage N/A Final extremes not excluded Final extremes excluded
+Trend Calculations Ratios Assessment Statistics Preliminary Stage eliminary Stage Preliminary extremes excluded Preliminary extremes excluded Final Stage N/A Final extremes not excluded Final extremes excluded

 Preliminary Extremes